elmasrya/surfPaddle/readme.md

 This is a test edit

-My css style has change from  precise positioning to more float oriented.
+My css style has changed from  precise positioning to more float oriented.
 It seems to working more smoothly than my last format.

+Moving steadily but I'm getting there!